 10. You have started to feel feelings of distrust, hate or fear towards your therapist – and this troubles you.

 This is known as the ‘negative transference’.
-It’s normal, and fairly inevitable in depth or medium-to-long-term psychotherapy.
+It’s normal, and phases of this are not uncommon in depth or medium-to-long-term psychotherapy.
 Your therapist knows not to take it personally, and will help you to understand and make sense of it.
 The mechanisms can be quite complex and take some unravelling, but if you can get through it together and out the other side, there’s a lot of freedom and emotional solidity to be found.
 [However, if there is actual negligence or failing on the therapist’s part, and you’ve not managed to reach resolution by talking with them about it, then by all means follow your instinct and end the therapy].

 11. You are starting to experience thoughts or memories coming up that you would prefer to push down or try to avoid.

 It’s natural to want to steer clear of pain.
 Who could blame you for wanting to avoid such painful stuff?
 But think about it – you’ve tried pushing this stuff down over the years, and that hasn’t left you feeling okay.
 Yes, it can be painful.
 Ask your therapist to teach you some methods for handling anxiety and difficult feelings.
 And let her/him know when you need to take things slowly.
 If what’s coming up re-traumatizes you, that’s not going to be therapeutic.
 There are ways of letting stuff come up in a calibrated, graded fashion that can feel manageable and tolerable.

 12. You worry that you are in some way ‘too much’ for your therapist, and that it’s only a matter of time before she gives up on you.